hashibk/CheckConsecutiveSum/README.md

-This C++ code is designed to check whether a given number is a "special number."
-A special number is defined here as a number that can be expressed as the sum of consecutive positive integers starting from 1.
-For example, numbers like 1, 3 (1 + 2), 6 (1 + 2 + 3), etc., are considered special.

-How the code works:
-Input: The user is asked to input a number x.
-Recursive function (calSpecial):
-The function calSpecial takes three arguments: val (the number to check), counter (starts at 1 and increases on each recursive call), sum (keeps track of the running sum of numbers starting from 1).
-The goal of the function is to sum consecutive numbers starting from 1 (1 + 2 + 3 + ...) and compare this sum to val.
+This C++ code checks if a given number is a "special number" based on a specific criteria.
+Here's a detailed breakdown of what each part of the code does:

+Code Breakdown
+Function Definition: calSpecial(int val, int &counter, int &sum)
+Parameters:
+val: The target value to check.
+counter: Keeps track of the current number in the sequence.
+sum: The running total of the sequence.
+Functionality:
-If the running sum equals val at any point, the program prints "Special number" and shows how the number is formed by consecutive numbers.
+Base Case 1: If sum equals val, the function prints "Special number" and displays the sequence of numbers that add up to val.
+It resets sum to 0 and starts a new sequence from counter to reach val.
-If the sum exceeds val, the function concludes that val is not a special number and terminates the recursion.
+Base Case 2: If sum exceeds val, the function prints "Not a special number" and terminates.
-If neither condition is met, the function adds the next consecutive number to the sum and recursively calls itself to continue checking.
+Recursive Case: If sum is less than val, the function adds the current counter value to sum, increments counter, and calls itself recursively with updated values.
-Output:
-If val is a special number, the program prints "Special number" along with the sequence of consecutive integers that sum up to val.
-If val is not a special number, it prints "Not a special number."
-Example:
+Main Function: int main()
+Prompts the user to enter a number (x).
+Initializes counter to 1 and sum to 0.
+Calls the calSpecial function with the entered number, counter, and sum.
+Example
-For input x = 6, the output would be:
+If you input 6, the function will:

-typescript
-Copy code
-Special number
+Start with counter = 1 and sum = 0.
+Add 1 to sum, making sum = 1, and increment counter to 2.
+Add 2 to sum, making sum = 3, and increment counter to 3.
+Add 3 to sum, making sum = 6, which matches val.
+At this point:

+It prints "Special number".
-1 + 2 + 3 +
+Displays the sequence: 1 + 2 + 3 (which adds up to 6).
-For input x = 5, the output would be:

-css
-Copy code
-Not a special number.